Suspended Guatemalan judge granted release on bond in U.S. soccer case

 U.S. authorities since May have announced charges against 41 defendants, including 12 individuals and two sports marketing companies that have pleaded guilty.

-Trujillo has been in U.S. custody since being arrested while aboard the Disney cruise ship in Port Canaveral, Florida as part what Miedel said was a family vacation with his children and grandchildren.
+Trujillo has been in U.S. custody since being arrested while aboard the cruise ship in Port Canaveral, Florida.
+He pleaded not guilty on Dec.
+30.

-He has since been suspended from his judicial position and ousted as secretary general of the soccer federation.
-Trujillo pleaded not guilty on Dec.
-30, and Miedel said he plans to contest the charges "vigorously."

 (Reporting by Nate Raymond; editing by David Ingram and Will Dunham)